More and more people are discovering the benefits of cleansing their auras with baths.

 - Plus, most other stones ending in ‘ite’.

-You can add your (water-friendly) crystal/s to your bath before getting in and allowing them to soak up energies or remove them just before getting in and leave them at the side of your bath near you while you’re bathing.
+Once you’ve decided which (water-friendly) crystal/s you’d like to use, add them to your bath before getting in and allow them condition the energy of the water.
+You can or remove them just before getting in and leave them at the side of your bath near you while you’re bathing or you can just keep them in with you.

 Once you’re done with your crystals, make sure to cleanse and charge them in sunlight, moonlight, or with distilled or salted water.